Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 > - If any problems are encountered and the procedure or command output does not provide relevant guidance, see
 >   [Relevant troubleshooting links for upgrade-related issues](README.md#relevant-troubleshooting-links-for-upgrade-related-issues).

-Stage 0 has several critical procedures which prepares and verify if the environment is ready for upgrade.
-First, the latest documentation RPM is installed; it includes critical install scripts used in the upgrade procedure.
+Stage 0 has several critical procedures which prepare the environment and verify if the environment is ready for the upgrade.
-The management network configuration is also upgraded.
-Towards the end, prerequisite checks are performed to ensure that the upgrade is ready to proceed.
-Finally, a backup of Workload Manager configuration data and files is created.
-Once complete, the upgrade proceeds to Stage 1.

 - [Stage 0.1 - Prepare assets](#stage-01---prepare-assets)
   - [Direct download](#direct-download)